Skip to main content

 (h) Infant and toddler development.

-(b) The department may renew the early intervention service coordination supervisor credential one time for a subsequent period of one year for an applicant who needs additional time to meet the requirements for a five-year early intervention service coordination supervisor credential in accordance with paragraph (D)(2) of this rule and who is employed by or under contract with an early intervention service coordination agency.
+(b) The department may renew the early intervention service coordinator credential one time for a subsequent period of one year for an applicant who needs additional time to meet the requirements for a five-year early intervention service coordinator credential in accordance with paragraph (C)(2) of this rule, who is employed by or under contract with an early intervention service coordination agency, and who has successfully completed department-provided principles of early intervention service coordination training in:

 (a) Introduction to early intervention services;